nico8948/Scripts/CheckMK/MessageBird/README.md

 Build Scripts Thanks to the script creator Benedikt Bayer who created it for smseagle, Carlo Kleinloog only changed it for MessageBird
 This script is created to send and SMS to a device that should reboot when receiving the SMS.
 It can also be used for notifications.
+The phone for the sms is now configured in Setup > Users -> USER -> Pager address The message is now a leading text, service state, description and output.
+Same as the other sms plugins.

 1. Place the files in the proper locations.
 See Script location in the script.
 Add to monitoring configuration...
 X Make this variable available in notifications (enabled)